 (3) Chapter 3 must be read with this Chapter.

 (4) Nothing in this Chapter affects the duties imposed by Chapter 2.

-(5) Where an election under section 790X is in force in respect of a company, references in Chapter 2 to the company's PSC register are to be read as references to the central register.]
+(5) Where an election under section 790X is in force in respect of a company, references in Chapter 2 to the company's PSC register are to be read as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.